 Click on a monitoring station to view precipitation and water level data.

-Precipitation and water level data from monitoring stations in the Otonabee Region Watershed is included in the tables below.
+The two tables below include precipitation and water level data from monitoring stations in the Otonabee Region Watershed.

 Maps showing the water level and precipitation data are available in a downloadable .pdf format here: